 Along with Kevin Lamoureux from the University of Winnipeg, Frank hosts a podcast titled, The Frank and Kevin Show, In Colour—an informal discussion of issues related to Aboriginal education and Native studies.
 Frank is also the editor of First Nations Perspectives: The Journal of the Manitoba First Nations Education Resource Centre.

-Frank is an active researcher and he received internal university funding for his study incorporating Ojibwe teachings and practices into curriculum.
+Frank is an active researcher.
+He received internal university funding for his study incorporating Ojibwe teachings and practices into curriculum and he is currently researching how Indigenous languages can be revitalized in schools and communities as a Canada Research Chair in Indigenous Education.
 He is also a member of the Education for Sustainable Well-Being Research Group, an interdisciplinary research group housed in the Faculty of Education.

 What role can and should human rights play in measuring youth well-being in schools?
 This question is the core of Dr. Thomas Falkenberg‘s project Human Rights and Well-Being in Schools, which is funded through the Centre for Human Rights Research small grants program.